MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 To make an existing distribution group public, open the distribution group and click on the settings icon in the upper right-hand corner of the screen.
 From the settings modal, you can enable **Allow public access**.

 As with private distribution groups, testers will receive an email notifying them that they've been invited to test the app and when a release is available to them.
-In order to access the app from here, testers will be required to login with their App Center account.
+In order to access the app from here, testers will be required to log in with their App Center account.

 In addition to this, a **public download link** is displayed underneath the distribution group name at the top of the distribution group page. **Anyone, including testers who aren't explicitly added to the distribution group, can access the release without signing in using the public download link**.